-CI_JOB_TOKENis the unique one and is nicely implemented, security wise, but its scopes are so limited it turns out to be useless most of the time.
+CI_JOB_TOKENis the unique one and is nicely implemented, security wise, but its fixed scopes are so limited it turns out to be useless most of the time3.

 - I wonder why Deploy Keys even exists.
 It doesn’t enforce expiration date, so would quickly become stale and unmanageable.
 And I find people usually use it the same way as Deploy Tokens .

 - Personal Access Token , Project Access Token and Group Access Token are a mess.
-They are powerful, but can quickly and easily be forgotten, as the usual case is to generate one and set it in a CI/CD variable.
+They are powerful, but can quickly be forgotten once created, as the usual case is to generate one and set it in a CI/CD variable.
 With the future 16.0 release, all your old, poorly maintained pipelines might suddenly break out of nowhere as their lost tokens expire.

-- To make things worse, instance-level access token isn’t a thing3, so you get stuck with bot-like accounts for cross top-level groups automations, which occupy license seats and waste
+- To make things worse, instance-level access token isn’t a thing4, so you get stuck with bot-like accounts for cross top-level groups automations, which occupy license seats and waste

 Beside technical knowledge, these 2 months of hands-on experience with GitLab also gave me some good memories.
-All those times pulling all-nighters with co-workers to upgrade GitLab, gossiping about random things while waiting for the pre-upgrade backup to finish, they were really fun and memorable.
+All those times pulling all-nighters with co-workers to upgrade GitLab, gossiping about random things while waiting for the pre-upgrade backup to finish, it was really fun.
 I, overall, enjoy being a GitLab instance administrator (who doesn’t like almighty power over all the company’s projects, to be honest 😄).

 That’s all for me.
 Thanks for reading until the end!